 Groups of Garbage Gobblers

-Most of my garbage plates have been eaten in the company of good friends, be it in high school when one of finally got our license and we christened the occasion with a trip to Empire Hots, or when we found ourselves hungry at 2 am on a Friday during winter break from college and drove over to the hot dog shop where we knew we could talk freely and stuff our faces as enjoyed each other’s company and the deep fried delicacy in front of us.
+Most of my garbage plates have been eaten in the company of good friends, be it in high school when one of us finally got our license and we christened the occasion with a trip to Empire Hots, or when we found ourselves hungry at 2 am on a Friday during winter break from college and drove over to the hot dog shop where we knew we could talk freely and stuff our faces as we enjoyed each other’s company and the deep fried delicacy in front of us.

 Garbage Plates were used as a means to celebrate our time together, and I can even now recall my friends and I getting Garbage Plates at University Hots in Geneseo the week of graduation, a proverbial “Last Supper” to commemorate all of the time we had shared, both drunk and sober together during our time at University.
 The night before I left Rochester, my final meal was a Garbage Plate because I knew I was going to miss them more than anything else about home.

 All of these thoughts and more have been present in my mind both before and after I came to Japan, and talking to my students about Garbage Plates, explaining the history, composition, and cultural relevance of the dish really brought all of those things to the forefront of my thoughts.
 After the lessons were complete, I had my first proper spell of homesickness.